Reasons Why Marriage Counseling Costs Are Worth It

 Reviewer Richard Jackson

 Every relationship has conflicts.
 In a marriage, where two individuals are around each other nearly twenty-four hours a day, 365 days a year, it is bound to have some rough patches.
-Many couples turn to their friends for advice, and one of the most frequent questions is "have you considered counselling?"
+Many couples turn to their friends for advice.
+While some friends may be able to give you solid advice, especially if they have already been through a similar experience, sometimes it's just helpful to talk to someone that is trained and licensed in providing help.

 How Much Does It Cost?

-On average, most marriage therapists charge between $75-$150 per hour of counselling.
+On average, most marriage therapists charge between $75-$150 per hour of counseling.
 Prices can vary widely however from place to place, reaching $300 an hour in big cities such as New York.
 There are of course good reasons for the high price tags.
-Marriage and relationship counsellors typically have numerous costly qualifications and they pay high insurance premiums than other therapists.
+Marriage and relationship counselors typically have numerous costly qualifications and they pay high insurance premiums than other therapists.

 For many couples, financial issues can cause a tremendous amount of stress and tension.
 Many who seek couples therapy turn away when they see the cost.
-Despite the costs associated with marriage counselling, many argue that it is significantly less expensive and devastating than divorce.
-Marriage counselling can have a highly positive effect on the relationship, can help to mend families, and settle long time disputes.
+Despite the costs associated with marriage counseling, many argue that it is significantly less expensive than the alternatives.

 Is There A Less Expensive Alternative?